Tech Corner #1: Windows XP logs on then logs off

 This will cause the issue that you are having.
 To fix it, simply

-.
+change it back.
 Of course you will not be able to do this by logging

 on.
 You can use another machine (computer A) on the same network (or